Georgia Rodgers

 Georgia Rodgers is a composer and acoustician from the United Kingdom, currently based in London.

 Biography

-In 2009, Rodgers earned her bachelor's of science in physics and music from the University of Edinburgh and in 2010, she completed her master of science in digital composition and performance from the same school.
+In 2009, Rodgers earned her bachelor's of science in physics and music from the University of Edinburgh and in 2010, she completed her Master of Science in digital composition and performance from the same school.

 Rodger's work focuses on textural and spatial aspects of sound and the experience of listening, and on the physical and acoustic properties of instruments.

-In 2013, she pursued a year-long collaboration with Séverine Ballon after being introduced to the cellist by her PhD superviser, Newton Armstrong.
+In 2013, she pursued a year-long collaboration with Séverine Ballon after being introduced to the cellist by her PhD supervisor, Newton Armstrong.
 The collaboration resulted in her work, Late Lines, for cello and electronics, in which the electronic sounds are derived exclusively from simple processing of the cello.